 No. Any COVID-19 vaccines authorized by the FDA and/or recommended by the World Health Organization (WHO) will meet HOF’s COVID-19 vaccine requirement.

 Yes, current medical best practices establish that patients who have been exposed and have recovered from COVID-19 still require vaccination.
-Vaccination after resolution of symptoms from COVID-19 infection provides an important increase in protection.
 If you choose to apply for a medical award through our Foundation, we will require that you show proof of vaccination to be eligible for support.

-No. At this time, the new policy guidelines apply only to medical financial assistance awards and not to educational program streams.
+No, the policy guidelines apply only to medical financial assistance awards and not to educational programs or scholarships.

-Please read our medical financial vaccination policy guidelines or visit the CDC COVID-19 guidelines in links below.
+Please read our medical financial vaccination policy guidelines.
 If you have further questions, please email support@HualalaiOhanaFoundation.org